 Oleksandr joined Asters after 16 years at the Antimonopoly Committee of Ukraine (AMC), including serving as the AMC commissioner for seven years.

-Mr Voznyuk has advised large international and Ukrainian clients such as ACNielsen, Bunge, HIPP, Kronospan, Lantmannen Axa, L'Oreal, Metro Cash & Carry, Philip Morris, Sanofi, Siemens, State Saving Bank.
-Mr Voznyuk has acted for a client in the cartel case which attracted the highest fines in the history of the AMC, and succeeded in convincing the court to reverse AMC's fining decision and compel the AMC to impose a considerably smaller fine.
+Mr Voznyuk has advised large international and Ukrainian clients such as ACNielsen, Bunge, HIPP, Kronospan, Lantmannen Axa, L'Oreal, Metro Cash & Carry, Philip Morris, Sanofi, Siemens and State Saving Bank.
+Mr Voznyuk has acted for a client in a cartel case that attracted the highest fines in the history of the AMC, and succeeded in convincing the court to reverse AMC's fining decision and compel the AMC to impose a considerably smaller fine.